Borys Oliynyk (poet): Literary career

 Oliynyk's literary career began in 1948, while he was still studying at Novi Sanzhary Secondary School.
 In his fifth year of school his poetry began being published in the local newspaper; he would later contribute articles and essays to the paper as a senior student.
 While studying at the University of Kyiv, he was part of the Sixtiers.
 He became a close acquaintance of several other young Ukrainian writers at this time, among them Vasyl Symonenko.

 Oliynyk became a member of the Writers' Union of Ukraine in 1963, and was its deputy chairman between 1971 and 1974.
 He was also a secretary of the board at the Writers' Union of Ukraine from 1971 to 1974 and at the Union of Soviet Writers from 1976 to 1991.
 Between 1962 and 1968 he published eight poetry collections, followed by a ninth, The Truth, in 1976.
 During his lifetime, he published a total of fifty works, including poetry collections and books on history, literature, journalism and literary criticism.
 He was also an editor at three journals (Ranok, Vitchyzna and Dnipro).
-Oliynyk was also the branch of the Communist Party of the Soviet Union within the Writers' Union of Ukraine for eleven years.
+Oliynyk was also head of the branch of the Communist Party of the Soviet Union within the Writers' Union of Ukraine for eleven years.
 He noted as an achievement that no member of the Writers' Union was imprisoned or expelled during his tenure.

 Oliynyk became a member of the National Academy of Sciences of Ukraine in 2017.
 He was at one time the head of the nominating committee for the Shevchenko National Prize.